Constitution Day – The First Day of Constitution Week

 A time to celebrate and learn about the foundation of the United States.

-On September 17, 1787, after three months of debate, a majority of the delegates at the Constitutional Convention signed one of the United States’ most essential founding documents.
-The ninth of the 13 states ratified it on June 21, 1788, and the Constitution went into effect on March 4, 1789.
+After three months of debate, a majority of the delegates signed the new plan.
+On September 17, 1787, 39 out of the 55 delegates signed one of the United States’ key founding documents – the Constitution.
+Even so, the Constitution couldn’t go into effect until nine out of 13 states had approved it.
+A few months later, the ninth state ratified it, and the Constitution finally went into effect on March 4, 1789.

-Now we celebrate that initial signing every September 17 – called Constitution Day – and for the week that follows, known as Constitution Week.
+Now Americans celebrate the first signing every September 17, called Constitution Day.
+Many also observe the week that follows, known as Constitution Week.

-Constitution Day was officially created in 2004, thanks to legislation sponsored by Senator Robert Byrd.
+Constitution Day was officially created in 2004, thanks to a bill sponsored by Senator Robert Byrd.
 Before then, the occasion was known as Citizenship Day.
-Byrd’s law required schools and government offices to run programs on September 17 to help people learn about America’s founding.
+Byrd’s law made schools and government offices run programs on September 17 to help people learn about America’s founding.

 On the first Constitution Day, in 2005, Byrd declared: